-- 28. Direct discrimination occurs if a student is treated less favourably than another student because of a disability9.
-For a student to show that they had been directly discriminated against they would have to compare what happened to them with what happened, or would happen, to a student without their disability. - 29.
-The Act contains provisions that enable educational providers to take 'positive action' to address a particular disadvantage, meet different needs or tackle low participation of a particular student group, provided certain conditions are met.
+26. Direct discrimination occurs if a student is treated less favourably than another student because of a disability.
+For a student to show that they had been directly discriminated against they would have to compare what happened to them with what happened, or would happen, to a student without their disability.

-8 Further details about the determination of impairment appear in Schedule 1 Disability: Supplementary Provision - Part 1 Determination of Disability, of the Equality Act 2010, and in the following guidance: Office for Disability Issues, May 2011, Equality Act 2010 Guidance: Guidance on matters to be taken into account in determining questions relating to the definition of disability, available at: http://odi.dwp.gov.uk/docs/law/ea/ea-guide-2.pdf
+&lt;sup>5 Further details about the determination of impairment appear in Schedule 1 Disability: Supplementary Provision - Part 1 Determination of Disability, of the Equality Act 2010, and in the following guidance: Office for Disability Issues, May 2011, Equality Act 2010 Guidance: Guidance on matters to be taken into account in determining questions relating to the definition of disability, available at: odi.dwp.gov.uk/docs/law/ea/ea-guide-2.pdf